manpreetdash/manpreetdash.github.io/_posts/2025-03-21-better-ai-mode.md

 *Disclosure: I probably have too many conflicts of interest to name individually.
 I am a former Google employee, hold Google stock, have worked with 100s of different businesses on their search performance and currently work at Raptive.
 I'm also an un-ashamed advocate for the open web.
 Consider me biased.
 However, all opinions here are purely my own.*

+--

+* Update May 27th, 2025: [I liked this perspective](https://x.com/pashmerepat/status/1926717705660375463?t=IN1_YgacqtUk_X_COZBXcw&s=19), that maybe RAG is actually a dead end and that agentic search is just a better paradigm.
+Agentic search is much more like what I'm describing here and RAG is the core underpinning of AI Mode and AI Overviews....*